-NMPA Cultural Diversity and Ethics Courses
+NMPA Cultural Diversity Courses

 Credit: This course has been approved for 3 credit hours of Category 2 cultural diversity continuing education credit for New Mexico psychologists.
 The New Mexico Counseling and Therapy Practice Board and the New Mexico Social Work Board currently accepts continuing education credits that are approved for New Mexico psychologists.
 These courses have not been approved for use in other states.